CaptSolo/image-archive-viewer/README.md

 # Image Archive Viewer

-A simple image archive viewer for ZIP and CBZ files.
+A simple image archive viewer for ZIP, RAR, CBR and CBZ files.
 Open archive files containing images and browse them in a fullscreen mode with a keyboard- and mouse-friendly user interface.

 This archive viewer is built in Python and uses Qt for its user interface.